 On the flipside, however, the cost of losing a customer due to a bad experience is huge.
 Not only do you lose that particular revenue stream, but your brand may lose face in a public forum too.

-‘’Making customers happy enables them to spend more money with your business without engaging in a long consideration phase all over again’’
+‘’Happy customers spend more money with your business without engaging in a long consideration phase all over again’’

 A study by Gartner revealed that “Customer Experience is the new marketing battlefront.”
 The key findings also reported that 90% of companies expect to compete on customer experience primarily.